MaynardMiner/MM.Hash/README.md

 sudo bash Reset.Timeouts
 ```

+NOTE- IF MIGRATING YOUR BACKUP FOLDER TO A NEW VERSION/UPDATE- MAKE SURE NO **COIN**_TIMEOUT.txt Files are in the folder.
+To properly migrate- Run Reset.Timeouts, then copy all stat files in backup folder to a the new 'Stats' folder that you have created in new version/update

 -If you wish to reset all your benchmark stats- type the following while in MM.Hash Apps directory:

 ```